Were you injured in a boating accident in Fort Lauderdale, FL? You may be entitled to compensation for your lost earnings, medical bills, and more.

 Can I Recover Compensation if I’m Being Blamed for a Boating Accident in Fort Lauderdale, Florida?

 If you are being blamed for your boat accident, you can still recover compensation.
-Florida uses a pure comparative negligence rule, which allows you to recover compensation even if you are mostly at fault.
+Florida uses a modified comparative negligence rule, which allows you to recover compensation so long as you are not mostly at fault.
 However, the compensation you recover will be reduced by your percentage of assigned fault.

 Do not let an insurance company unfairly blame you for the accident.
 Hollander Law Firm Accident Injury Lawyers has decades of experience fighting these attempts and builds strong, evidence-based negligence claims to hold the responsible party accountable.